Same 272 lasers. Same wavelengths. Very different price.

 What stands out in this comparison isn’t a dramatic difference in the technology itself, but how similar the two devices are in the areas that matter most.

-That’s what makes the pricing difference worth taking a closer look at—especially when discounts are available.
+That’s what makes the difference worth taking a closer look at — especially when discounts are available.

 If you’re considering either option, it’s worth checking both before making a decision: